Skip to main content

 3. Aggregated outputs:

-• registry.json: deterministic list of all agents with JSONC stripped.
+• registry.json: deterministic list of all agents with icons copied to dist/<id>.svg.

 4. Distribution & search:

-• Static site offers filters for capability, protocol version, deployment, auth model, and tags.
+• Static site offers filters for deployment model, license, and distribution type.

 Shiny future